mattetti/web-dev-journey/README.md

    - Choose a local directory to store the project
    - Click "Open" when prompted to open the cloned repository

+If you don't see the "Git: Clone" option, you may need to install Git on your computer.
+You can download Git from the [official website](https://git-scm.com/).

 ## Working on Exercises

 1. In VS Code, navigate to the exercise folder (e.g., `01-html-intro`)